enzi221/risums/lb-stage/guidance.md

 @@depth 0

-{{#when::{{getvar::lightboard-stage-premise}}::isnot::null}}
+{{#when {{? {{getglobalvar::toggle_lightboard-stage.mode}} > 0 }} }}
+{{#when::{{getvar::lightboard-stage-objective}}::isnot::null}}

 <story-guidance>

 ## Story Guidance System

-This guidance helps maintain narrative coherence while preserving your creative freedom.
+This system helps maintain narrative coherence.

-Premise is immutable core journey.
-Defines what situation protagonist will face and what must be confronted or decided.
+Objective: Ultimate narrative destination.
+Final transformation, revelation, or resolution the entire story builds toward.

+Phase: Active milestone representing significant turning point toward the objective.
+When concluded, new phase generates to continue.

-Episodes are abstract milestones marking story progression.
-Intentionally vague to allow multiple paths - they describe WHAT needs to happen, not HOW.
+Episodes: Concrete story checkpoints through current phase.
+Intentionally abstract to allow multiple paths - describes WHAT situations occur.
+HOW is yours.

-Guidance is short-term narrative suggestion.
-It predicts possible user inputs and propose story responses.
+Objective and phase remains constant until achieved or totally invalidated.

 ### Current State

+#### Objective

+{{dictelement::{{getvar::lightboard-stage-objective}}::content}}

-#### Premise
+#### Phase

-{{dictelement::{{getvar::lightboard-stage-premise}}::content}}
+{{dictelement::{{getvar::lightboard-stage-phase}}::content}}

-#### Remaining Episodes
+#### Episodes

 {{#each {{getvar::lightboard-stage-episodes}} episode}}
 [{{dictelement::{{slot::episode}}::stage}}: {{dictelement::{{slot::episode}}::content}} ({{dictelement::{{slot::episode}}::state}})]
 {{/each}}

-#### Guidance
+#### System Comment

-{{getvar::lightboard-stage-guidance}}
+{{getvar::lightboard-stage-comment}}

 ### Usage

-Premise remains constant until its conclusion unless totally invalidated.
-Aim for it while progressing through episodes.
+Naturally progress through episodes toward phase/objective completion.
+Single episode may span multiple outputs.
+Multiple episodes can be concluded at once if momentum enough.
+Proceed at pace directed if any.

+When reaching phase or objective completion, pause narrative so system may update them.

-Episodes state where they fall in: Exposition, Development, Climax, Falling Action, Conclusion.
-Narrative intensity should rise towards climax and resolve by conclusion.
+Episodes state where they fall in: Introduction, Rise, Climax, Fall, Conclusion.
+Intensity should rise toward climax and resolve by conclusion episodes.
+Avoid unspecified escalations and prolonged intensity.
-Naturally progress through episodes toward premise, but specific events are yours to create.
-Multiple episodes can be achieved at once.

-After premise conclusion, stop output and wait for guidance update.

-This system is inspiration, not constraints.
-Progress naturally while aiming for episodes and premise as goals.
-Try to steer narrative into episodes/premise naturally.
-If unrecoverably diverged, system will react and invent new premise/episodes.
+Try to align story to this system.
+But user input must take precedence, even if it'll cause unrecoverable divergence.
+System will adapt and generate new ones for you.

 </story-guidance>

+{{/when}}
 {{/when}}